Healthcare: Neurology

 Content

-Deep brain stimulation (DBS) has evolved as an important and established treatment for movement disorders.
+DBS has evolved as an important and established treatment for medically-refractory movement disorders.
 While DBS is not a cure for movement disorders, it can successfully treat symptoms by disrupting the abnormal patterns of brain activity that become prominent in these diseases.
 Using a fully implantable neurostimulation system, DBS provides a targeted, adjustable, non-destructive, and reversible means of modulating the pathological of brain circuits.
 Patients with Parkinson’s disease, essential tremor, dystonia, and other movement disorders such as Tourette syndrome, who do not obtain a satisfactory response from optimal medical therapy, may be considered candidates for surgical intervention.

-Deep Brain Stimulation is currently being used in selected centers around the world, including the Baylor Medicine, to treat a variety of movement disorders.
-In collaboration with Baylor Medicine Neurosurgery we have implanted over 500 DBS devices.
+In collaboration with Baylor Medicine Neurosurgery we at the Parkinson’s Disease Center and Movement Disorders Clinic (PDCMDC) have implanted over 1,000 DBS devices.
 Patients interested in being evaluated to determine whether they are candidates for Deep Brain Stimulation should contact our center.

 Heading